An adjusted payoff-based procedure for normal form games: Logit rule

-Finally, take the $\liminf_n$ in the previous expression on the event $\Gamma (\overline x, \sigma(\overline x))$ to conclude that \eqref{cond_bd} holds, since $\sigma^{is}$ is bounded away from zero for every $i \in \{1,2 \}$ and $s \in \overline S$. \end{proof} \begin{remark} For the game \eqref{matri_j}, if $\beta>3/2$, then $\rho(\nabla\Psi(\overline x, \sigma(\overline x)))>0$.
-Compare with Propositions \ref{prop_logit} and \ref{pos_proba}. \end{remark} As observed by Pemantle~\cite{pemantle90}, the nonconvergence results like the previous proposition are not very interesting if the set of unstable points is {\em too large}.
-Particularly, the most useful consequences can be stated when this set is finite.
-This is the case of our example \eqref{RSP} and, moreover, it is easy to check that $(\overline x, \sigma(\overline x))$ is the unique rest point of \eqref{dincont} for all $\beta>0$.
-The previous result shows that for a large $\beta$, $(\overline x, \sigma(\overline x))$ has probability zero to be the limit of the process while for small $\beta$ it is almost surely the limit.
-Simulations suggest that there is a cycle that attracts the trajectories and that the empirical frequencies of play still converge to $\sigma(\overline x)$.
-Figure \ref{ciclo} shows the behavior of the procedure (specifically the evolution of the mixed action $\sigma_n^1$ of player 1) when $\beta$ is large.
+As observed by Pemantle~\cite{pemantle90}, nonconvergence results like the previous proposition are not very interesting if the set of unstable points is {\em too large}.
+The most useful consequences can be stated when this set is finite, as in our example \eqref{matri_j}; moreover, it is easy to check that $(\overline x, \sigma(\overline x))$ is the unique rest point of \eqref{dincont} for all $\beta>0$.
+The previous result shows that, for a large $\beta$, $(\overline x, \sigma(\overline x))$ has probability zero of being the limit of the process, while for small $\beta$ it is almost surely the limit.
+More precisely, we have that $\rho(\nabla\Psi(\overline x, \sigma(\overline x)))>0$ if $\beta>3$.
+Note that, since in this particular case the equilibrium point is known, we can show that $(\overline x, \sigma(\overline x))$ is stable if $2\eta\alpha = 2\beta <6$, i.e. if $\beta<3$.
+Therefore, by using Proposition~\ref{pos_proba}, we can fully characterize the behavior of the process in this case (except for the case where $\beta=3$).
+Simulations suggest that there is a cycle that attracts the trajectories and that the empirical frequencies of play still converge to $\sigma(\overline x)$, when $\beta$ is large (see Figure \ref{ciclo}).\\

-However, it does not seem plausible to pursuit a result like Proposition~\ref{cero_proba} on a general class of games.
-For instance, consider the 2-player zero-sum game defined by the payoff